 If you’re tired of ads and unofficial sources substituting scientific news and information – then you’ve come to the right place.
 Welcome to Steaming Piles of Science: Science of the people, by the people, and for the people.
 I started a podcast to talk about science.

 Science is often considered an unapproachable subject because scientists are notoriously very poor communicators.
-That being said, we aim to bring science to you in a digestible fashion because it’s important for everyone to know and understand facts and theories that may impact your daily lives.
+That being said, I aim to bring science to you in a digestible fashion because it’s important for everyone to know and understand facts and theories that may impact your daily lives.

 Although research is based in fact, topics of research are based on values of the people.
 Money for research is spent on topics that are considered important and worthy to the general public.
 This is one of many reasons why it is so important for everyone, from rocket scientist to plumber to politician, to understand what we know and question how we know it.
 Making sure our direction in research is sound will ensure more equitable and efficient research in the future.

+So, to help everyone understand and catch up on basic science and recent discoveries, I created Steaming Piles of Science.
 I am a doctoral candidate in experimental and molecular medicine at Dartmouth College with a B.Sc. in chemistry and a B.Sc. in biology with a concentration in biomedical health.
 Over the years, I have gained research experience in gunshot residue detection, alternative energy catalysts, bio-pharmacology, immunology, epidemiology, neuroscience, and physiology in the United States and in Italy.
 My perspectives on current methods and scientific theory will hopefully prove useful in our coverage of such a broad scope of scientific discovery.